Chest Day Workout for Maximum Muscle Growth

 If you have to carry heavy boxes, your chest helps you wrap your arms around the box to hold it.

-There are many times in your life where you use your chest muscles and don’t think about it.
+There are many times in your life when you use your chest muscles and don’t think about it.
 Building up a strong chest with a chest workout routine can make a big difference in your quality of life.

 It just makes life easier in a lot of ways we don’t think about.
 As we age, this can be an especially important benefit!